 It is a strong drug mugger of vitamin B12, and the longer you take it, the more profound the deficiency.
 If you take metformin, the obvious solution is to supplement with B12 and/or the other B vitamins because if you take high doses of one B member, the rest of the family members become deficient, relatively speaking.
 So maybe a B complex is the answer.
 Finding one that contains the biologically active forms of the B family members is difficult to do.
 If you’d like my brand, I’ve created to contain the body-ready B vitamins, and that’s why you see “riboflavin 5′ phosphate” and “pyridoxal 5′ phosphate, and methylcobalamin, 5-MTHF folate….etc etc..all body ready and bioavailable).
 Truth is, I didn’t want to make a B vitamin at first.
 There are bunch on the market, but I hated telling people during lectures (or in my syndicated column) to buy something that wasn’t easily available, and then they’d have to go buy 6 different bottles of each of the B vitamins, sometimes requiring a doctor’s visit or order… and I knew they’d be ingesting cheap garbage imported from overseas, and fillers!
-So if you want a single capsule of B Complex that works… that contains biologically active ingredients (not inactive precursors) and has methylcobalamin which is depleted by metformin then here is my brand: CLICK HERE.

-Now, if you simply don’t want the full range of B vitamins, and you just want one of the B vitamin that is specifically depleted by your medication, then you could take just the “methylcobalamin” (aka methylB12) all by itself.
-Just that one, as a single supplement, and that is easily found, and avaiable at health food stores nationwide.
+Now, if you simply don’t want the full range of B vitamins, and you just want one of the B vitamins that is specifically depleted by your medication, then you could take just the “methylcobalamin” (aka methylB12) all by itself.
+Just that one, as a single supplement, and that is easily found, and available at health food stores nationwide.
 But I’d like you to be careful and watch for signs of too much methylB12, and do not take it in high doses, or for too long (without a B complex) because again, you will tilt the other Bs into a state of deficiency.
 Too much of any B vitamin depletes the others and causes a relative deficiency.
 I just proved it to myself by taking a B12 all by itself for 4 months, and my blood test last week showed elevated levels of that, and deficiencies of the other!
 So I’m telling you it happens.

 The reason I’m suggesting methylcobalamin which is harder to find (as opposed to cyanocobalamin which is sold everywhere) is because it’s methylated providing the “methyl” group to your nerve endings.
 FYI, hair loss, poor memory recall, confusion, anemia and neuropathy are signs of B12 deficiency.